andrasq/node-qcluster/Readme.md

 ### qm.replaceChild( child, callback )

 Fork new child, wait for it to be ready, tell old child to stop, then when stopped start new child.
-Can return "start timeout" or "stop timeout" errors.
+Can return "start timeout", "stop timeout" or "already being replaced" errors.

 This sequence ensures that a service with a single worker always remains strictly single-threaded.
 The gap in service is minimized to just the 'start' and 'stop'